Clinic Opening Hours, Parking & Public Transport

 How do I pay for my consultation?

-Charges are settled on the day of appointment.
+Charges are settled on the day of the appointment.
 We accept cash, eftpos payments and personal cheques.
 We do not accept American Express or Diners Club.

 We offer package deals for CyberScan treatments, which can be paid in cash or via direct debit to the Ondol Clinic bank account.